CJS.Org Introductory Remarks

-We continue serialising this highly detailed, well-researched narrative of the Apparition of Our Lady of Pontmain.
-This is taken from Bernard St John’s 1904 book, The Blessed Virgin in the Nineteenth Century: Apparitions, Revelations, Graces.
+This is the third and concluding part of a highly detailed, well-researched narrative of the Apparition of Our Lady of Pontmain.
+This is taken from Bernard St John’s 1903 book The Blessed Virgin in the Nineteenth Century: Apparitions, Revelations, Graces.

 Please see the first part here – not simply for the beginning of the account, but also for some further historical information regarding France, which may help to better comprehend more fully the significance of Our Lady of Pontmain.

 Here we resume the story with the account of the children of Pontmain beholding the Virgin in the cold night sky, with the village priest and bystanders gathered around.
 The Lady has just given a message in the night sky in words, but now she will communicate in a different way.

 A different way: she will display a crucifix the colour of arterial blood.
 The colour of arterial blood: these are words one can read in French at Pontmain itself; I recall them well, when I went as a pilgrim to Pontmain – for they stimulated me to further reflexion on His Most Precious Blood …